 In recent years, there has been a global deficit of palladium due to the tightening of environmental policies regarding the auto industry, which stipulates the enforcement of catalytic converters.

 A culmination of these factors has resulted in palladium being one of the rarest metals.
-It is estimated that palladium is still about 15 times rarer than platinum, making it significantly more expensive per ounce.
+Palladium is estimated to be about 15 times rarer than platinum, making it significantly more expensive per ounce.
 In fact, palladium is currently the most expensive among the four major precious metals (platinum, gold, and silver).

 What is platinum?